 Children who know what is expected of them are less likely to act in ways that will lead to trouble.

-2) They talk through problems with their children when they arise.
+2) They talk through problems with their children.

 Open communication about issues helps kids learn how to handle different situations themselves instead of looking for their parents’ help all the time.